wombleton/gitlaw-nz/acts/R/Rural Intermediate Credit Act 1927.md

     *   (a) fixed from time to time by the Minister by notice in the _Gazette_; or

-    *   (b) 10 times the amount,---

-        *   (i) in the case of a company registered under the Companies Act 1955, of the nominal value of the person's shares in the association; or

-        *   (ii) in the case of a company registered under the [Companies Act 1993][97], owing under the constitution of the association or the terms of issue for that person's shares in the association,---
+    *   (b) 10 times the amount owing under the constitution of the association or the terms of issue for that person's shares in the association,---

     whichever is the lesser.

     Section 50: replaced, on 1 July 1994, by [section 2][98] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).

+    Section 50(b): replaced, on 5 December 2013, by [section 14][100] of the Companies Amendment Act 2013 (2013 No 111).

 ##### 51 Applications for loans by persons other than shareholders

-*   (1) If application for a loan is made to an association by any person who is not a member or shareholder of the association, such application shall be deemed to include an application for shares in the association,---

-    *   (a) in the case of a company registered under the Companies Act 1955, of a nominal value equal to 10 percent of the amount of the loan; or
+*   (1) If application for a loan is made to an association by any person who is not a member or shareholder of the association, the application is deemed to include an application for shares in the association on which the amount payable under the constitution or by the terms of issue equals 10% of the amount of the loan, but in no case less than 25 shares.

-    *   (b) in the case of a company registered under the [Companies Act 1993][97], on which the amount payable under the constitution or by the terms of issue equals 10 percent of the amount of the loan,---

-    but in no case less than 25 shares.

-    (2) Before any such application is approved the applicant shall be required to pay to the association in respect of his or her shares an amount not less than 5 percent of the nominal value of the shares or the amount payable under the constitution or by the terms of issue, as the case may be.
+    (2) Before any such application is approved the applicant shall be required to pay to the association in respect of his or her shares an amount not less than 5 percent of the amount payable under the constitution or by the terms of issue, as the case may be.

     Section 51: replaced, on 1 July 1994, by [section 2][98] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).

+    Section 51(1): replaced, on 5 December 2013, by [section 14][100] of the Companies Amendment Act 2013 (2013 No 111).

+    Section 51(2): amended, on 5 December 2013, by [section 14][100] of the Companies Amendment Act 2013 (2013 No 111).

 ##### 52 Procedure on application for loans under this Part